davidnsousa/SDGen/README.md

 # SDGen

-SDGen is a superdonor generator program for experimental research on human chemosignals communication.
-Body odor superdonors are made of four different donors: two left armpit sweat donors plus two right armpit sweat donors.
+SDGen is a superdonor generator program for experimental research on human chemosignals (body odor) communication.
+Body odor superdonors are defined here (based on current body odor literature) as a super sample containing 4 pad pieces (odor samples), each from a different individual (donor), with 2 pad pieces from the right armpit and 2 from the left.

-The program samples two different random left armpit sweat pads and two different random right armpit sweat pads and picks a pad piece from them to constitute a mixed superdonor of four different donors.
+The program samples two different random left armpit sweat pads and two different random right armpit sweat pads and picks a pad piece from them to create a mixed superdonor of four different donors.
 The program gives a list of possible random combinations of donors for each superdonor with no waste of pad pieces.

 ## Instructions